adulau/the-art-of-pivoting/book/README.md

 In this book, we use the term **data points** to describe any discrete element that can support correlation or pivoting during threat intelligence analysis.
 A data point may be a traditional indicator such as an IP address, domain, or file hash, observables at large but it can also include less conventional digital artifacts like cookie names, QR codes, favicon hashes, HTTP header sequences (HHHash), DOM structure, or Marketing Analytics tracking codes.
 Treating all of these elements uniformly as data points is useful because it avoids assuming that only strong or traditional indicators are relevant.
 Even weak or unexpected data points can become valuable when combined through composite correlation.
 In practice, pivoting is the act of moving from one data point to another through inferred or observed relationships, while correlation is the process of identifying those relationships.

-This terminology provides a neutral and flexible way to reason about diverse signals extracted from AIL and MISP during infrastructure and threat actor analysis.
+This terminology provides a neutral and flexible way to reason about diverse signals extracted from tooling (such as AIL and MISP) during infrastructure and threat actor analysis.

 ### Correlation